nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.3.3 Editing a student: `edit` (By: Vaishak)

-You can edit an existing student in **Reeve** if you need to update his particulars.
+You can edit an existing student in **Reeve** if you need to update his/her particulars.

 Format: `edit STUDENT_INDEX [n/NAME] [p/PHONE] [s/SCHOOL] [y/YEAR] [v/CLASS_VENUE] [t/CLASS_TIME] [f/FEE] [d/LAST_PAYMENT_DATE]`

 * Edits the student at the specified `STUDENT_INDEX`.
-The index refers to the index number shown in the displayed student list.
+The `STUDENT_INDEX` refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* Start time has to be before end time for `CLASS_TIME`.
 * The format of `CLASS_TIME`, `YEAR` and `LAST_PAYMENT_DATE` follows that as stated in the [add command section](#331-adding-a-student-add-by-hogan).

 <div markdown="block" class="alert alert-info">